Jeff Kready: Career

 Kready was featured as Bert Healey in Annie Live!, a musical television special that aired on NBC on December 2, 2021.
 It was a performance of the 1977 musical Annie, which is based on the comic strip Little Orphan Annie by Harold Gray.

 The special starred newcomer Celina Smith as the titular role, Harry Connick Jr. as Daddy Warbucks, Taraji P. Henson as Miss Hannigan, Nicole Scherzinger as Grace Farrell, Tituss Burgess as Rooster Hannigan, and Megan Hilty as Lily St. Regis.
 The special was directed by Lear deBessonet and Alex Rudzinski.

 Off-Broadway, Kready starred in the World Premiere of Tokio Confidential for the Atlantic Theater Company in the role of Ernest alongside of Jill Paice (Isabella).
 Other notable performances include the World Premiere of In This House (Two River Theater Company) in Red Bank, New Jersey.
 The book, In This House, was written by Jonathan Bernstein with Mike Reid and Sarah Schlesinger and was directed by May Adrales.
 Kready starred in the 2012 production of the Rodgers and Hammerstein classic Carousel in the role of Enoch Snow opposite Jenn Gambatese (Carrie), for which he received a Connecticut Critics Circle Nomination for Outstanding Supporting Actor in a Musical,.
-David Sedaris' one-man-show The Santaland Diaries at Hartford's Theaterworks, and Thoroughly Modern Millie (musical) in the role of Jimmy, co-produced by the Maltz Jupiter Theater in Jupiter, Florida and Paper Mill Playhouse in Millburn, New Jersey.
+David Sedaris' one-man-show The Santaland Diaries at Hartford's Theaterworks, and Thoroughly Modern Millie in the role of Jimmy, co-produced by the Maltz Jupiter Theater in Jupiter, Florida and Paper Mill Playhouse in Millburn, New Jersey.
 The production also starred Lenora Nemetz, Burke Moses and Branda Braxton.
 Jeff also starred in Paper Mill Playhouse production of Holiday Inn (musical) in the role of Ted Hanover, and Pittsburgh Civic Light Opera's production of Brigadoon in the role of Tommy Albright.
 Kready is a vocalist in the South Park 25th Season orchestra trailers.